zooshgroup/eslint-plugin-zooshgroup/README.md

 ### `const-uppercase`

 This rule checks if the `const` declarations that assign a constant value to the variable use uppercase notation.
 A value is treated as constant if it is only built from literals (i.e. `string`, `number`, `boolean` and `null`), unary operators and binary operators.
-An error is also shown for uppercase non-constant variables.
-With the `globalsOnly` option the check is only done for variables that are declared in module scope.

 Valid examples:
 ```js